vwkd/didi/src/block.md

 } 3
 ```

-- can also assign to variable for reuse
+- can also assign to variable in advance for reuse

 ```
 {